StephenHwang/MEMO/README.md

 ```

 ### Querying k-mer membership and conservation
-Once you have created your indexes, specify your length-k `k`, genomic region `-r`, and the total number of genomes in your genome (inclusive of pivot) `-n`.
+Once you have created your indexes, specify your length-_k_ `k`, genomic region `-r`, and the total number of genomes in your genome (inclusive of pivot) `-n`.
 Then run `memo query` for the conservation query.
 To run the membership query, include the `-m` flag.
 ```sh
 ./memo query \
   -b index.parquet \